VSO African American Fellowship Program

 We are excited about the many ways this program will impact our field and our community.

-- Public school music students and their teachers benefit from building individual relationships with accomplished African American musician role models and string instrument coaches.
+- Local public school music students and their teachers benefit from building individual relationships with these accomplished African American musician role models and string instrument coaches.

 - The Fellows benefit from the experience of playing with a full-time professional symphony and the opportunity to receive regular coaching from VSO players.